Rory McIlroy: 'If it was up to me, I’d give the college kids five or 10 spots on Tour instead of just one'

 McIlroy, who won the Canadian tournament in 2019 and 2022, has been a consistent contender at the US Open in recent years, recording six consecutive top-10 finishes.

-“I love that it’s the week leading into the US Open,” Northern Ireland’s McIlroy told a press conference on Wednesday.
+“I love that it’s the week leading into the US Open,” Northern Ireland’s McIlroy told the media this week ahead of starting his tournament.
 “I’ve had six top 10s in a row (at the US Open), so there’s something to that.”

+McIlroy finished his opening round on Thursday six shots off leader Taylor Pendrith after his one-over 71 that featured early dropped shots then three successive birdies before back-to-back bogey returns to finish.

 “I think this PGA Tour U programme is so good.
 If it was up to me, I’d give the college kids five or 10 spots on Tour instead of just one,” said McIlroy.
 “I think to bring that new blood through each and every year I think is so important for the Tour, and to see Luke and some of his other peers take advantage of that opportunity and get their cards and come out here and play well, it’s awesome to see.”